Kalyani-Dhote/Resume-Feedback/README.md

 ### 2. Generating Feedback

-The `generateResumeFeedback.gs` function fetches text entries from column B of the `Student` sheet, sends them to the Gemini API for summarization, and writes the summaries to column D and send the feedback to the respective emails.
+The `generateResumeFeedback.gs` function fetches text entries from column B of the `Student` sheet, sends them to the Gemini API for summarization, writes the summaries to column D, and sends the feedback to the respective emails.

 - **API Key**: Ensure you have a valid Gemini API key and replace the placeholder in the script with your actual key.